BrianRuizy/sentiment-analysis/README.md

 # sentiment-analysis
-This is documentation of a personal portfolio project demonstrating practial use of data science, i.e. Sentiment Analysis, with Python, TextBlob, BeautifulSoup.
+This is documentation of a personal portfolio project demonstrating practial use of data science, i.e. Sentiment Analysis, with Python, TextBlob for sentiment, and BeautifulSoup for scraping web elemnents.

 ## About
 Sentiment Analysis is a useful method for detecting expression in text.